alexcvig/OpenR8/README.md

 Implement AI algorithms without coding.

 Support for Windows 7 SP1 64 bit or higher.
+Windows 10 64 bit or higher is recommended.

 Support for Intel Core i5 with AVX2 instruction set or higher.